Hardworking Penguin [hahrd-wur-king peng-gwin]

 2. one who uses real estate as a mean to pursue other passions including but not limited to food, travel, personal finance, and other shenanigans

-This website is about my journey, or rather a quest, to live a more adventurous and fulfilling life as I navigate through a world that has so much to offer along with its challenges.
+This website is about my journey as a real estate investor in Las Vegas and a loan officer in Las Vegas, or rather a quest, to live a more adventurous and fulfilling life as I navigate through a world that has so much to offer along with its challenges.
 Life can go by so fast.
 This has become a journal of sort as I try my best to reflect upon my experiences and my travails.
-My thoughts are always cluttered and disorganized so what’s a better way to organize them than to put them into words I can share.

 2. Traveling Tales – Traveling has allowed me to see and experience a whole new different world.
 Getting a new perspective, though sounds cliche, is key to fostering my creativity and openness to experiences.
 I love my road trips to places like Vancouver and Yellowstone Park and I also enjoy exploring historical stuff like the USS Arizona Memorial.